Daria-Kearney/peak-bloom-prediction/README_Model_Analysis_Description.md

 # Model Analysis Description for Peak Bloom Prediction #

 ## Objective of README file ##
-Assist in the navigation through the main R script names "Peak Bloom Prediction"
+Assist in the navigation through the main R script named "Peak Bloom Prediction"

 # **Table of Contents** #                                                                Line Number
 Load Packages and Data